benjamin-bk-krueger/kringle-web/docs/worlds.md

 - The *disk* symbol leads to the storage area especially for that world (`creator` role necessary, and world ownership)
 - The *trashcan* symbol will irrevocably delete that world.
 Please be cautious as this will also delete any solution submitted for the challenges in this world. (`creator` role necessary, and world ownership)

-Note: The same actions can be accessed via the *Actions* drop-down menu
+*Note*: The same actions can be accessed via the *Actions* drop-down menu

 ![World Detail 2](./img/worlds_detail2.png)

 ### Report formats

 A report can be in HTML format.
 This format can be viewed in the browser and does contain clickable links.
-It also can be exported to other formats like PDF for example.
+It also can be exported to other formats like PDF for example or be printed out.

 ![World Detail 2](./img/worlds_report.png)